 If all this talk about budgeting has you feeling the pressure, you’re not alone.
 The report from Gartner zeroed in on the pressure marketing leaders face.
 Seventy-five percent of CMOs said they are facing increased pressure to “do more with less” to deliver growth.

-Building a Strategic Marketing Budget for 2024
+Building a Strategic Marketing Budget

-The place to start with your 2024 budget is with high level business goals—revenue being one of them.
+The place to start with your budget is with high level business goals—revenue being one of them.
 If your company plans to break into a new market or launch a new service in the coming year, additional marketing budget may be required.

 Marketing’s efforts and goals need to be in line with the revenue goals the business has set out.
 Collaborate with the finance team to acquire the essential revenue figures that will serve as the foundation for your marketing strategy.
 Additionally, understand the rationale behind these revenue goals by engaging with top-level executives.

 For some, revenue goals, business visions, and sales strategies may already be well-known and communicated.
-In other cases, marketing may need to engage with various teams, including finance, leadership, and sales, to gain a comprehensive view of the 2024 revenue targets.
+In other cases, marketing may need to engage with various teams, including finance, leadership, and sales, to gain a comprehensive view of revenue targets.

 Analyze Past Performance